 * Taiwan is a separate country from mainland China for this list.
 This has certainly raised some debate amongst followers of this blog, (primarily with my friends that live in mainland China) and I welcome you to continue it in the comments.
 I understand that not everyone may agree on this.

 There’s roughly 200 countries in the world.
-This comes from the 193 UN member countries in the world, 2 “UN observers” (the Vatican and Palestine), 3 additional countries are recognized by a fair number of the 195 above (Taiwan, Kosovo, Western Sahara), so let’s include them as well.
+This comes from the 193 UN member countries in the world, and 2 “UN observers” (the Vatican and Palestine).
+There are 3 additional countries that are recognized by a fair number of the 195 above (Taiwan, Kosovo, Western Sahara), so let’s include them as well.

-Plus Hong Kong and Macau are technically part of China.
-Many travelers count them separately, since they have drastically different laws, immigration policies, and their own land, so I’m torn on counting HK and Macau as countries but have treated them all as part of China, so I’ve included them as one country in my count.
+I’ve counted Hong Kong and Macau as part of China.
+Many travelers count them separately, since they have drastically different laws, immigration policies, and their own land, so I’ve always been torn on counting HK and Macau as countries.
+They’re technically and legally part of China, so I’ve included them as one country in my count.
 Do you agree?